Reid-T-W/printf/README.md

 Implementing C's printf function
 # Description

 This printf project replicates the main features of c's printf function.
+It sends a formated string to the standard output.
+The format string includes the instructions to mix seversal strings (format specifiers, width modifiers, flags etc) and produce the final string to be printed on the screen.
 ## Functionalities

 This function covers the following functionalities